 At Gordon & Partners, we have recovered millions of dollars for our clients.
-We have represented many injured crash victims over the past two decades and are ready to do the same for you.
+We have represented many injured crash victims since 1993 and are ready to do the same for you.

 You can discuss your claim with one of our attorneys during a free initial consultation with no obligation to move forward.
 If you have a viable case, there are zero upfront fees.
 We only get paid if you get paid.